 The County is currently managing most biosolids by land application of the treated residuals.
 Land application is a beneficial reuse of this wastewater treatment byproduct and is subject to both federal and state regulations.
-The County currently produces Class B residuals allowable for application to non-food agricultural sites.
+The County currently produces Class B residuals.

 Starting July 1, 2023, Florida Statute 403.0674 was created to establish a biosolids grant program within the Department of Environmental Protect (DEP) which authorizes the department to provide grants to counties and municipalities that are working on projects to convert wastewater residuals to Class AA biosolids.
 The Department will review to confirm that the project minimizes the migration of nutrients and other pollutants that degrade water quality.
 The same House Bill, also in effect starting July 1, 2023, also amended Florida Statute 403.0855.
-This statue states that land application site permits may not be authorized for Class B biosolids within the subwatershed of a waterbody that is listed as impaired for nitrogen or phosphorous unless the municipality can prove that the biosolids will not add to the nutrient load in the impaired subwatershed.
+This statute states that land application site permits may not be authorized for Class B biosolids within the subwatershed of a waterbody that is listed as impaired for nitrogen or phosphorous unless the municipality can prove that the biosolids will not add to the nutrient load in the impaired subwatershed.
 Starting on November 1, 2023, the Department will publish yearly updated maps designating the subwatersheds protected by this amended subsection.

 In August 2010, revisions to the state regulations governing the treatment and disposal of biosolids, Chapter 62-640 F.A.C., went into effect.
 The NRWWTP became subject to the new regulations upon renewal of the facility's operating permit in January 2013.
 New land application sites were permitted under these new regulations.
 In June 2021, revisions to the state regulations governing the treatment and disposal of biosolids, Chapter 62-640 F.A.C., went into effect.
 The NRWWTP became subject to the new regulations of the facility's operating permit issued in March 2018.
 While land application continues to be an option, permitting of sites will likely be at greater distances, potentially making hauling to new disposal sites costlier.
-The County has secured alternate disposal capacity at a nearby Class I landfill and continues to investigate cost-effective, long-term biosolids management alternatives.
+The County has secured alternate disposal capacity at a nearby Class I landfill, and continues to investigate cost-effective, long-term biosolids management alternatives.
 Disposal at the landfill meets all current federal, state, and local regulations and, since the landfill cogenerates electricity from its methane gas production, this disposal option is currently the most carbon neutral.
+The County is completing a study entitled "Regional Biosolids Solution Conceptual Study", which is looking at the feasibility of building a regional solution for the eleven (11) facilities that handle biosolids in Broward County.
+The study is intended to reduce the current volume while finding long-term biosolids management alternatives.